Reps For Google, Facebook, And Netflix Back Net Neutrality As A New Battle Looms

 The statement appears to leave open the possibility that Silicon Valley may support some alternative version of the net neutrality rules, as long as they adhere to key tenets of the old ones.

-Among a list of "first principles," which seem to signal what aspects of net neutrality Silicon Valley is most determined to defend, the Internet Association stated that net neutrality rules must prohibit internet fast lanes or "prioritized access"; that unreasonable interconnection tolls on over-the-top streaming services should not be used; and that the rules should apply to both mobile and fixed, in-home connections.
+Among a list of "first principles," which seem to signal what aspects of net neutrality Silicon Valley is most determined to defend, the Internet Association stated that net neutrality rules must prohibit internet fast lanes or "prioritized access", that unreasonable interconnection tolls on over-the-top streaming services should not be used, and that the rules should apply to both mobile and fixed, in-home connections.

 The power dynamics in Washington have changed since the open internet rules were passed in 2015.
-Under a new, Republican-dominated government, some in the tech industry fear that Chair Pai's still-unofficial proposal to dismantle net neutrality will compel Silicon Valley and their allies in Congress to accept a watered-down version of the rules.
+Under a new, Republican-dominated government, some in the tech industry fear that Pai's still-unofficial proposal to dismantle net neutrality will compel Silicon Valley and their allies in Congress to accept a watered-down version of the rules.
 "Maybe this is a way for the FCC to push the tech community towards coming to a legislative compromise," said Evan Engstrom, the executive director of Engine, a policy and advocacy group for startups.

-But Engstrom told BuzzFeed news that if a proposal to undercut net neutrality does materialize, Americans should expect massive pushback from the tech world and the broader internet community, who stand to lose platforms for free expression, and economic access to customers.
+But Engstrom told BuzzFeed News that if a proposal to undercut net neutrality does materialize, Americans should expect massive pushback from the tech world and the broader internet community, who stand to lose platforms for free expression and economic access to customers.

 Netflix declined to comment for this story; Google, Facebook, and Amazon did not respond to requests for comment.